fdg-rp/web-landing/content/0.server-docs/5.troubleshooting/how-to-fix-texture-loss.md

 - Game or system glitches
 ::

+## Texture Fix Command
+Executing this command within the server can serve as an *temporary* solution to texture loss.

+`/fixtextures`

 ## Increase Texture Budget
 Increasing your texture budget is probably the most common way to fix texture loss.
 It's a simple process and often returns good results.